drothblatt/FinalProject2/README.md

-# Final Project Spring Semester: Pacman via Processing
+# Final Project Spring 2015: Pacman takes Processing
 For our final project, we hope to utilize processing to create a version of Pacman that is very similar to the original.

 ***SEE "WORKING_VERSION_1" FOR OUR FIRST WORKING VERSION.
 GO TO "pacman_interface.pde" AND CHECK IT OUT***